Wheel of the Year

 In astronomical terms, the Spring Equinox (also known as Ostara) marks the beginning of the Spring season in the Northern hemisphere and falls between the 20th – 23rd March each year.

-The word ‘equinox’ comes from the Latin word meaning ‘equal night’ and twice a year, on both the Spring and Autumn equinoxes, night and day length are in balance.
-The light has slowly but surely been increasing from it’s lowest point at the Winter Solstice in December.
-It will now continue to expand, overtaking the hours of darkness, until it reaches its peak on our longest day at the Summer Solstice in June.
+The word ‘equinox’ comes from the Latin word meaning ‘equal night’ and twice a year, on both the Spring and Autumn equinoxes, night and day length reach a point of balance.
+The light has slowly but surely been increasing from it’s lowest point at the Winter Solstice (Yule) in December.
+It will now continue to expand, overtaking the hours of darkness, until it reaches its peak on our longest day at the Summer Solstice (Litha) in June.

 Wheel of the Year

-Traditionally celebrated over 1st and 2nd of February in the Northern Hemisphere, Imbolc marks the earliest signs of Spring and falls midway between the Winter Solstice and the Spring Equinox.
-At this time, the earth is beginning to awaken from Winter’s slumber.
-Light is increasing, encouraging changes in the behaviour of our animal friends.
-Most growth is still occurring in the darkness of the Earth’s belly but some little pioneer plants bloom first, signalling the quickening of the year.
+At this time of year, the land is beginning to awaken from Winter’s slumber.
+Light is increasing, encouraging changes in the behaviour of our animal friends and we may notice our own energy changing too.
+Most growth is still occurring underground, but some little pioneer plants bloom first, signalling the quickening of the year.

 Plants